 Aggregate reliability is the probability that the generation and transmission in a subnetwork is expected to be restored to the specified level within the specified time.
-For each electrical sub-network, the required aggregate reliability shall meet or exceed the values shown in column 4 of Table A.1.
+For each electrical sub-network, the required aggregate reliability shall meet or exceed the values shown in column 4 of Table 1.

-The reliability of any individual SRAS will incorporate the expected start-up performance and availability of that service.
+The reliability of any individual SRAS will incorporate the availability of that service, the expected start-up performance and the reliability of the transmission components between the SRAS source and the first transmission substation to which it is connected.